valentinradu/Helm/README.md

 ## Features

-- lightweight, ~1K lines of code
+- lightweight, less than 2K lines of code
 - declarative
 - deeplinking-ready, it takes a single call to navigate anywhere
 - snapshot testing ready, iterate through all screens, capture and compare them